dmrossm/Tuberculosis-X-ray-Classification/README.md

 - Researchers and doctors from Qatar University, the University of Dhakaalong and Hamad Medical Corporation amassed a database of chest X-rays (CXRs) of TB-positive and TB-negative cases, consisting of ~7000 images.
-The data is balanced and consists of 50% TB-positive and 50% TB-negative cases/X-rays.([Link to academic paper](https://ieeexplore.ieee.org/document/9224622)) The database can be accessed via [Kaggle](https://www.kaggle.com/tawsifurrahman/tuberculosis-tb-chest-xray-dataset).
+The data is balanced and consists of 50% TB-positive and 50% TB-negative cases/X-rays.([Link to academic paper](https://ieeexplore.ieee.org/document/9224622)) The imaging data can be accessed via [Kaggle](https://www.kaggle.com/tawsifurrahman/tuberculosis-tb-chest-xray-dataset).
 - Roughly 7,000 additional CXRs from patients with TB are available via the National Institutes of health.
-These are
+These images cannot be shared with the public, but if you wish to ask for access, please contact

 ## Data Preparation
-I will prepare the data by first exploring (and visualizing) the distribution of image sizes.
-If the images are not of a standard size, I will standardize the size of all images.
-Next I will scale the red/green/blue contributions by dividing by 255 to scale each contribution to a range between -1 and 1.
-Once I have completed EDA and data preparation, I will perform two test train splits in order to set aside a training set, a testing set and final validation set.
+I began by downloading all images and arranging them locally into training, testing and validation data, each representing 70%, 20% and 10% of the images respectively.
+I prepared the data by first exploring image sizes to assure standardized sizes.
+Next I scaled the red/green/blue contributions by dividing by 255 to scale each contribution to a range between -1 and 1.
+Then I demonstratd the class imbalance with a bar plot.
+(I hope to eliminate this class imbalance once I wrangle the NIH data a bit more.

+## Modeling

+### Multi-Layer Perceptron
+My baseline model is a multilayer perceptron (MLP)...to be continued.